arunans23/esb-connector-salesforce/connector/docs/soap/config.md

 ## Salesforce Operations

 Now that you have connected to Salesforce, use the information in the following topics to perform various operations with the connector.
+The following operations will be performed using the Salesforce SOAP API.

 [Working with sObjects](sobjects.md)